By Eric | Updated May 26, 2024

 Map

-Finding the Champagne Spa at Boat Harbour can be challenging if you aren’t careful.
-When you arrive at the Boat Harbour whale watch lookout, there will be a small parking lot.
+First thing’s first.
+When you arrive at the Boat Harbour whale watch lookout area, there will be a small parking lot.

 Here, there’s a trail leading to the whale watch lookout.
 The whale watch lookout is on a bluff at Boat Harbour.
 There are three concrete pillars at whale watch tower area.
 These pillars are to sit on to view whales during whale migration season (read below for more about observing whales in Boat Harbour).